 - Animal samples – Any package labeled as an animal specimen (as opposed to human), WILL be delayed for at least one day to receive clearance and permits from the Canadian Food Inspection Agency (CFIA).
 Therefore, if you are using an express overnight shipping service, it will take at least 2-days.
 To address this extra shipping time, ensure you have enough dry-ice (see “How much Dry Ice Should I Use?” below).
 Packages denoted as ‘human samples’ are rarely refused.

 - NOTE: The CFIA has updated the clearance requirements for rodent samples: if the samples are from prairie dogs, African giant pouched rats, or squirrels they are automatically refused import to Canada.
 Please check with your local export requirements as well as Canadian imports with regards to your sample type.
-At the moment Primate samples are very difficult to import and permits may take over a month.
+At the moment Primate samples are very difficult to import and permits may take over a month with extra fees incurred.

 Reasons for Logistical Delays: